npxrc/HourSync/README.md

+# Summer Notice
+The academy endorsment portal is undergoing a redesign.
+HourSync WILL crash every time you open it since the eHours tab from the website returns a 500 error (because of the redesign).
+Wait for the next update to come out.

 # HourSync
 ### A simple way to submit eHours
 HourSync is a modern app to replace the Olathe School District's [Academy Endorsement Portal](https://academyendorsement.olatheschools.com).